Frequently Asked Questions

 Q: What is the total cost to complete Pedaling4Paws for the week?

-A: We have seen past participants complete the ride spending under $300 for everything, but the average cost is $700.
+A: It depends on the person and how many days they participate.
+We have seen past participants complete the ride spending under $300 for everything on a five day ride, but the average cost for 5 day rides is $700.
 There is no fee to participate, so the costs relate to lodging, food, and incidentals.
-Participants must purchase two Pedaling4Paws jerseys ($50.00, each) and two t-shirts ($12, each).
-Each participant is asked to donate or fundraise a minimum of $300 with 100% of all money raised going to the shelter(s) the participant chooses.
+Participants must purchase two Pedaling4Paws jerseys and two t-shirts.
+Each participant is asked to donate or fund raise a minimum of $300 with 100% of all money raised going to the shelter(s) the participant chooses.
 The Pedaling4Paws organizers receive absolutely no compensation or financial benefit.
 They organize everything because of the shelters and the cause.

 Q: How do riders return home when the ride is completed?

-A: The ride is self-supported.
-At worst case, that means for every 4 riders, we get one of those riders to supply a vehicle that can hold the 4 riders and their bikes (mini-vans are popular as are SUVs with 4 bike racks on a back hitch).
+A: Some rides are big loops, some are point to point.
+All rides are self-supported.
+At worst case, that means for every 4 riders on a point-to-point ride, we get one of those riders to supply a vehicle that can hold the 4 riders and their bikes (mini-vans are popular as are SUVs with 4 bike racks on a back hitch).
 In agreeing to participate, riders also agree that they will help with the driving, so at any point during the ride, one of the riders has their bike on the rack and is driving the vehicle while the other 3 ride.
 At the end of the week, the group returns home in the vehicle with all bikes on the rack and all riders in the vehicle.
 We have enough riders who do only 1 or 2 days, so we can typically get a person back to where they started although there are occasions on a 1 day ride where a family member drives up to 1.5 hours to pick someone up and to return them home.
+Same day events are loops where you start/end at the same location.

 Q: Do people have to fundraise?